MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-migration-overview.md

 ---
 title: Power BI migration overview
-description: Learn how to migrate to Power BI.
+description: Learn how to plan and conduct a migration from another third-party BI tool to Power BI.
 author: peter-myers
 ms.reviewer: asaxton